Setup Guides

 - External Project Setup — run

-npm run setup:externalto generate.claude/settings.jsonin your target project and confirm the--plugin-dirpath.
+npm run setup:externalto generate.claude/settings.json,.codex/config.toml, and.codex/hooks.jsonin your target project.

 Note: When running Claude Code inside the Agent Tracer repository itself,

 setup:externalis not needed.
-You can start withclaude --plugin-dir .claude/plugindirectly.
+You can start withclaude --plugin-dir packages/runtimedirectly.

 Other runtimes (manual HTTP/MCP)

-Runtimes other than Claude Code do not have automatic adapters.
-See External Project Setup § 5 for the minimal implementation order to call the HTTP API directly.
+Runtimes other than Claude Code and Codex do not have automatic adapters.
+See External Project Setup § 6 for the minimal implementation order to call the HTTP API directly.

 Reference